 My research goal is to develop machine learning (ML) and computer vision (CV) algorithms that are highly applicable to real-world scenarios.
 My research journey began during my graduate studies at National Taiwan University, where I was fortunate to be advised by Prof. Hsuan-Tien Lin.
 Currently, I have been pleasured to collaborate with Dr. Fu-En Yang and Prof. Yu-Chiang Frank Wang.
-I have contributed to two first-author publications [, ], one of which is presented at CVPR 2023 [] and the other is under submission.
+I have contributed to two first-author publications [, ], one of which is presented at CVPR 2023 [] and the other is presented at ECCV 2024 [].
 In the following sections, I will provide a brief overview of my past research experiences and outline potential directions I plan to pursue in the future.

 Domain Adaptation (DA) is the first research topic that interests me due to its applicable assumption: The training and test data may drawn from different distributions.
 To tackle the potential domain shift issue, I developed my first research project under the supervision of Prof. Hsuan-Tien Lin and presented our work at CVPR'23 [].
 We started from an intuitive observation: